 As with all AE format material (Artist’s Editions, Artifact Editions, Gallery Editions, Art Editions, Studio Editions, etc.), this is a collection of classic comic material and I’ll be reviewing the book and not the story.
 For a complete list of all current and announced editions, with review links, please visit our Index.
 Also, see What is an Artist’s Edition and our Artist Index.

-Fifty pages are not scanned from original art.
-That sounds like a lot, and it is, but consider there are 188 pages total in the story so there are 138 page scanned from original art.
+Fifty pages are not scanned from the original art.
+That sounds like a lot, and it is, but considering there are 188 pages total in the story so there are 138 pages scanned from original art.
 Some of these fifty have some original art under them as they’re overlays with original redraws underneath.
 And there are a lot of overlays, as this volume contains quite a few of Klaus Janson’s original pages where Miller reinked some panels.
 These are shown with Janson’s page and Miller’s art on an overlay.
 It’s a unique perspective of original art and the process of penciler and inker.

 I don’t understand why the replacement pages come in two sizes: pages where no original art was available show 7.75″ x 11.75″ yet replacement pages on overlay are full size.
 The largest pages for this series previously published were the Absolute edition at 8.5″ x 12.75″.
 Too bad the colour guides weren’t available.

-Scans are clear and detailed.
+The scans are clear and detailed.
 I only found one page to be a bit soft, and it was very slight.
 Blacks are deep and uniform.
 A moderate amount of correction fluid plays throughout.
-Also seen are blue pencil notes, pasted in text, straight lines for the letterer in the word balloons, and an overall feel of production.
+Also seen are blue pencil notes, pasted in text, straight lines for the letterer in the word balloons, and an overall feel of the production.